kalrach/unreal2gltf/README.md

 `-b`, `--binary`: Will export assets in the '.glb' instead of the '.gltf' format.

-`-s`, `--subdirs=`: List of subdirectories to export separated by commas.
+`-d`, `--subdirs=`: List of subdirectories to export separated by commas.
 This in attempt at preserving directory structure. `Ex. path1,path2,path3`

+`-v`, `--version`: Get current version of the script and exit.

 ## Advanced Uage
 This script can be run directly from the commandline.
 Unreal Documentation shows how to run Python scripts directly from the commandline [here](https://docs.unrealengine.com/5.0/en-US/scripting-the-unreal-editor-using-python/#thecommandline).